ignite/cli/docs/docs/contributing/01-plugins.md

 ```

 This will create a new directory `my-plugin` that contains the plugin's code,
-and will output some instructions about how to declare your plugin in your
+and will output some instructions about how to use your plugin with the
-project.
-Indeed it's possible to declare a local directory in your project's
+`ignite` command.
+Indeed a plugin path can be a local directory, which has
-`config.yml`, which has several benefits:
+several benefits:

 - you don't need to use a git repository during the development of your plugin.
 - the plugin is recompiled each time you run the `ignite` binary in your